emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 multiple TEAP packets, then the Outer TLVs in all the fragments of that message MUST be included.

-If no inner method is run then no EMSK or MSK will be generated.
+If no inner method is run, then no EMSK or MSK will be generated.
 If an IMSK needs to be generated then the MSK and therefore the IMSK is set to all zeroes (i.e., IMSK = MSK = 32 octets of 0x00s).